Edward Olivares Player Props: Royals vs. Guardians

 Guardians Pitching Rankings

-- The Guardians' 3.87 team ERA ranks seventh across all league pitching staffs.
+- The Guardians have the sixth-ranked team ERA across all league pitching staffs (3.84).

-- Guardians pitchers combine to allow 89 home runs (one per game), the fifth-fewest in the league.
+- Guardians pitchers combine to allow 89 home runs (one per game), the fourth-fewest in baseball.

-- Bibee gets the start for the Guardians, his 13th of the season.
-He is 5-2 with a 3.46 ERA and 67 strikeouts in 65 2/3 innings pitched.
+- Civale (2-2 with a 2.96 ERA and 35 strikeouts in 45 2/3 innings pitched) makes the start for the Guardians, his ninth of the season.

-- His most recent appearance came on Saturday against the Chicago Cubs, when the righty threw 5 2/3 scoreless innings while allowing three hits.
+- In his most recent time out on Sunday against the Chicago Cubs, the righty threw six innings, allowing one earned run while surrendering three hits.

-- The 24-year-old has a 3.46 ERA and 9.3 strikeouts per nine innings in 12 games this season, while giving up a batting average of .239 to his opponents.
+- The 28-year-old has amassed an ERA of 2.96, with 6.9 strikeouts per nine innings, in eight games this season.
+Opposing hitters have a .224 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.